rakaki/mpv-android-anime4k/README_EN.md

 ### Permission Statement
 The app only requests the following necessary permissions:
-- **Storage Permission**: Read and save local videos, subtitles, and danmaku files
+- **Storage Permission (Manage All Files)**: Read and save local videos, subtitles, and danmaku files, auto-load subtitle files with the same name
 - **Network Permission**: For Bilibili bangumi online streaming, video/bangumi downloads, and danmaku downloads (user-initiated)

 ### Open Source Transparency